seh-GAH-toh/Pumpkin-Website/docs/en/developer/networking/authentication.md

 Offline accounts, that is, accounts generated from a player's username without contacting an authorization or authentication server, can have any nickname chosen.
 This, without additional plugins, means that players can impersonate other players, including those with operator permissions.

 ### Offline server
-By default, online_mode is enabled in the configuration.
-This enables authentication, disabling Offline Accounts.
-If you want to allow offline accounts, you can disable online_mode in the configuration.toml.
+By default, `online_mode` is enabled in the configuration.
+This enables authentication, disabling offline accounts.
+If you want to allow offline accounts, you can disable `online_mode` in `configuration.toml`.

 ### How Yggdrasil Auth works
-1. The client gets an authentication token and UUID from the launcher
+1. The client gets an authentication token and UUID from the launcher.
 2. The client, during loading, fetches data from the authorization/authentication server using the authentication token, such as various signing keys and the list of blocked servers.
 3. The client, when joining the server, sends a join request to the authorization/authentication servers.
 Mojang servers can deny this request if the account is banned.
-4. The client sends its identification in a packet to the server
+4. The client sends its identification to the server in a packet.
-5. The server, based on this identification, sends a hasJoined request to the authorization/authentication servers.
+5. The server, based on this identification, sends a `hasJoined` request to the authorization/authentication servers.
 If it succeeds, it obtains the player information, such as the skin.

 ### Custom Authentication Server

-Pumpkin does support custom authentication servers.
+Pumpkin supports custom authentication servers.
 You can replace the authentication URL in `features.toml`.

 #### How Pumpkin Authentication Works